simplicitesoftware/bootstrap-datetimepicker/README.md

 - a slightly modified version for Bootstrap 3 (in the `bootstrap3/` directory)
 - a rewrite version for Bootstrap 4 (in the `bootstrap4/` directory)
+- a rewrite version for Bootstrap 5 (in the `bootstrap5/` directory)

 Building & publishing
 ---------------------